 Fuschia Sirois: Our emotions are the epicenter of procrastination.
 So, the first step involves becoming self-aware since we often overlook our own feelings.

-We tend to suppress negative emotions as a way of dealing with them.
+We tend to suppress negative emotions as a way to deal with them.
 Suppression is a form of emotion regulation.
 However, we still end up dodging the task at hand, so becoming aware of these uncomfortable emotions and letting them surface is the first step.

 And what would be the second step?